Alex188dot/ziggy-llm/README.md

 ## Supported Models & Quants 🧠

 Our goal is to support a deliberately narrow, highly-optimized matrix of popular models.
-Currently, we focus on the Qwen (2, 3), LLaMA (3.1, 3.2, TinyLlama), Mistral (and Ministral), and Gemma architectures (coming soon). 🎯
+Currently, we focus on the Qwen (2, 3), LLaMA (3.1, 3.2, TinyLlama), Mistral (and Ministral) and Gemma architectures (Gemma 2 and 3 for now, Gemma 4 coming soon). 🎯

 For quantizations, we recommend our specialized MoonQuant targets: `Q4_K_M`, `Q6_K`, and `Q8_0`.
 We also fully support `F16` and `F32` formats as reference paths. 📉